raej15/CSCE240H-Spring2023-Rae/README.md

 # Rae Jones
 ## Project 1
-For project 1, the text files I pulled from the websites are located in "data".
-The output fles it creates are located in "test"
+My project 1 files are located in "prog1-extractor".
+The text files I pulled from the websites are located in "data".
+The output files it creates are located in "test"